DAGWorks-Inc/hamilton/examples/caching/README.md

 This directory contains tutorial notebooks for the Hamilton caching feature.

 - `tutorial.ipynb`: the main tutorial for caching
+- `in_memory_tutorial.ipynb`: How to use caching without writing metadata and results to file.
-- `materializer_tutorial.ipynb`: tutorial on the interactions between `DataLoader/DataSaver` and caching.
-This is a more advanced tutorial for materializer users.
-You should complete the `tutorial.ipynb` first.
+- `materializer_tutorial.ipynb`: Learn interactions between `DataLoader/DataSaver` and caching.
+This is a more advanced tutorial.